Real-Time Streaming plugin

 Wowza Streaming Engine WebRTC

-You can use WebRTC with Wowza Streaming Engine through the Wowza Streaming Engine user interface.
+You can create your WebRTC with Wowza Streaming Engine workflow through the Wowza Streaming Engine user interface.

-, the RTS plugin connects to the Wowza Streaming Engine instance of your choice.
-You must tell the player where your WSE instance is hosted and which stream to choose.
-You can do so by configuring the following properties in the src
+.
+This allows the RTS plugin to connect to the Wowza Streaming Engine instance of your choice.
+You must then tell the player where your Wowza Streaming Engine instance is hosted and which stream to choose.
+You can do so by configuring the following properties.

 Property | Description |